 - 1. Nomination to the at-large ballot - a) Each voting member of Group 1 shall be eligible to nominate no more than three persons from a list of the tenured or tenure-track voting faculty prepared by the Faculty Council Coordinator under the supervision of the Nominating Committee.
-Each voting member of Group 2 shall be eligible to nominate no more than three persons from a list of non-tenure-track voting faculty prepared by the Faculty Council Coordinator under the supervision of the Nominating Committee. - b) These lists shall be distributed no later than the middle of November and the nominating votes shall be returned no later than the middle of December to the Faculty Council Office for counting under the supervision of at least two members of the Nominating Committee. - c) The Nominating Committee shall submit to the Faculty by the end of January two ballots. - 1.
-One ballot for the tenured or tenure-track voting faculty containing twice the number of nominees as the number of persons to be elected. - One ballot for the non-tenure-track faculty also containing twice the number of nominees as the number of persons to be elected, and securing that the results of each election be such that of the ten non-tenure-track faculty representatives on the Faculty Council no more than two shall come from the same school and that there are at least two representatives from each of the clinical, research, and lecturer ranks. - Each ballot shall contain the names of persons receiving the most nominations.
-In the case of a tie for the last position on a ballot, the Nominating Committee shall select persons for the ballot from among those tied.
+Each voting member of Group 2 shall be eligible to nominate no more than three persons from a list of non-tenure-track voting faculty prepared by the Faculty Council Coordinator under the supervision of the Nominating Committee. - b) These lists shall be distributed no later than the middle of November and the nominating votes shall be returned no later than the middle of December to the Faculty Council Office for counting under the supervision of at least two members of the Nominating Committee. - c) The Nominating Committee shall submit to the Faculty by the end of January two ballots.
+1. One ballot for the tenured or tenure-track voting faculty containing twice the number of nominees as the number of persons to be elected. - 2.
+One ballot for the non-tenure-track faculty also containing twice the number of nominees as the number of persons to be elected, and securing that the results of each election be such that of the ten non-tenure-track faculty representatives on the Faculty Council no more than two shall come from the same school and that there are at least two representatives from each of the clinical, research, and lecturer ranks. - 3.
+Each ballot shall contain the names of persons receiving the most nominations.
+In the case of a tie for the last position on a ballot, the Nominating Committee shall select persons for the ballot from among those tied. - 2.
+Elections - a) For each group the ballots containing the names of the nominees shall be distributed by the Faculty Council Coordinator no later than the end of January.
+The two ballots shall identify each nominee by name, academic title, school, department, and administrative title, if any.
+Each voter may vote for as many at-large representatives on their ballot as there are positions to be filled and this number shall be specified on the ballot.
+No candidate may receive more than one vote per ballot.
+Votes shall be returned to the Faculty Council Office no later than the end of February for counting under the supervision of at least three members of the Nominating Committee before the middle of March.
+For each group the candidates receiving the greatest number of votes shall be declared elected.
+In case of a tie, the Executive Committee shall vote by secret ballot to break the tie.